linux-lock/bpflock/docs/memory-protections.md

  * Permission:
    - `allow|none`: load and unload module operations are allowed.
    - `deny`: all operations of loading and unloading modules are denied for all processes on the system.
-   - `restrict`: load and unload modules are allowed only from processes that are in the initial mnt namespace.
+   - `restrict`: load and unload modules are allowed only from processes that are in the initial pid namespace.
 This allows init, systemd or container managers to properly set up the system.
 Default value.

  * Root filesystem options:
    - `--rootfs`: allow module operations only if the modules originate from the root filesystem.